eldun/eldun.github.io/_drafts/spring-boot.md

 ---

 #### Building a RESTful Service
 [This](https://spring.io/guides/gs/rest-service) is the last "Getting Started" tutorial on the [Spring Boot Overview page](https://spring.io/projects/spring-boot).
-It seems to be extremely similar to our Hello, World example, so I'm not doing it :).
+It seems to be extremely similar to our "Hello, World" example, so I'm not going to do it :).

 ---